CamilleAnna/HamiltonRuleMicrobiome_gitRepos/README.md

 ## scripts

+Require a working installation of MOCAT, and MIDAS Before executing scripts, define an environmental variables
+$programs_install_dir: pointing to those installations directory
+$user_dir: path where repository HamiltonRuleMicrobiome_gitRepos is cloned

 ### analysis

 1.MIDAS_per_sample.sh: download HMP metagenomes, process with MOCAT, run MIDAS.
 Task array jobs, using $SGE_TASK_ID env variable to process the $SGE_TASK_ID th sample.
 Run as many task as there are samples listed in ./data/HMP_samples_first_visit_available (251)